gar1t/gage-save/tests/topic-run-lifecycle-3-stage.md

 are not otherwise provided by the system to the run directory.

-When staging a run, meta is updated with a manifest file and additional log entries, which reflect the actions performed during the staging process.
+When staging a run, meta is updated with a manifest file and additional log entries, which reflect the changes made to the run directory during staging.

+## Run meta

 Run meta must be initialized before the run can be staged.
 For more information on this process, see [*Initializing run